New Jersey Roads - CR 551

 I'll give you the goods right away, but there's plenty more to come below.
 CR 551 SB (or WB depending on who you believe), Pennsville-Auburn Rd. at Pointer-Auburn Rd.
 Thanks to Lou Corsaro for pointing out this sign in the dead of night.

 Not only is the number 5 patched on this shield, but the county NAME is too!
 I hope I hope I hope that Gloucester borrowed this shield that stands just north of Center Square Rd. from another county, as opposed to misspelled its own name.
 It also borrowed the east-west directions from northern Salem County, but the road should always be north-south (and this would then be NORTH 551, assuming the county put the North plate on the correct side of the shield).

+Have some NB photos in the same town, featuring a misaligned crossbucks (Xing RR).
 CR 538 now ends here, but once jogged north and headed west to US 322.
 Incidentally, the Swedish log cabin that defines the town is directly across from CR 538, and somehow all the best signs are right there as well.
 You'll have to visit the CR 538 page (linked at bottom) to see most of them.

 Click for even larger coolness.
 This ranks among the first pentagon shields to ever be produced in NJ, just south of CR 538.

 This bridge heads south over Raccoon Creek into Swedesboro.
 The plaque is on the southeast corner.